This information explains how to use and care for your PAP device. PAP devices are often used to treat sleep apnea.Back to top

 Use your PAP device every time you sleep.
 This includes naps and vacations.
 If you’re going on a trip where you may not have electricity (such as a camping trip), talk with your DME provider about getting a portable PAP device.

 Your healthcare provider will prescribe your PAP device and settings based on the results of diagnostic tests (such as a sleep study).
 It’s important to use your PAP device exactly as your healthcare provider prescribed.
 Don’t change the air pressure or other settings without talking with your healthcare provider first.
-It’s okay to adjust the humidity level.
+It’s OK to adjust the humidity level.

 Here are some general tips for using your device:

 - Clean your face before putting on the mask.
 This helps the mask form a better seal so air doesn’t leak around it.
 It also helps the mask last longer.
-It’s okay to use your usual facial cream or moisturizer.
+It’s OK to use your usual facial cream or moisturizer.

 - Most PAP device masks have a valve to let the air you exhale flow out of the mask.
 Don’t block or cover this valve.